linkedin/rest.li/reference_service_errors.md

 ## Documenting Service Errors in the IDL

-Although it's important for developers to be aware of the expected, successful inputs and outputs of an API, it's also just as important for them to be aware of the unexpected failures that the API may return.
+Semantically, an error response is still a valid API response – it’s one of the possible outputs of an API call - so it must be part of the formal contract.
 Having well-documented service errors as part of an API enables clients to handle failures resiliently, and allows developers to intelligently prepare their clients for failures.

 For a full, in-depth example of what an IDL looks like documented with service errors and success codes, see [AlbumEntryResource]({{site.data.urls.repo}}/restli-example-server/src/main/java/com/linkedin/restli/example/impl/AlbumEntryResource.java)